dgerabagi/aiascent-dev/prompt.md

 // C89: New persona-aware suggestion prompts
 const suggestionSystemPrompts = {
     page: {
         default: `Your ONLY task is to analyze the following text from a document and generate 2-4 insightful follow-up questions a user might ask to learn more.
+Your questions should be deeper, drawing connections between the original page content and the extra context provided.
 Respond ONLY with a valid JSON array of strings.
 Do not include any other text, explanation, or markdown formatting.
 Your entire response must be parseable as JSON.

 Example of a PERFECT response:
 ["What is the main benefit of this feature?", "How does this compare to other methods?"]`,